-- Efficient overhead valve design and full pressure lubrication provide maximum power, torque, and reliability under all operating conditions. - Dependable, maintenance-free electronic ignition ensures fast, easy starts time after time. - Kohler engines are easy to service.
-All routine service areas like the dipstick, oil fill, air cleaner, and spark plugs are easily and quickly accessible. - Parts subject to the most wear and tear (like the cylinder liner and camshaft) are made from precision formulated cast iron.
-Because the cylinder liner can be rebored, these engines can last even longer.
+- Efficient overhead valve design and full pressure lubrication provide maximum power, torque, and reliability under all operating conditions. - Dependable, maintenance free electronic ignition ensures fast, easy starts time after time. - Kohler engines are easy to service.
+All routine service areas (like the oil filter, dipstick, oil fill, air cleaner, spark plug, and carburetor) are easily and quickly accessible. - Parts subject to the most wear and tear (like the cylinder liner and camshaft) are made from precision formulated cast iron. - Every Kohler engine is backed by a worldwide network of over 10,000 distributors and dealers.
+Service support is just a phone call away.
+Call 1-800-544-2444 (U.S. & Canada) for Sales & Service assistance.